Alcamo: Contemporary age

-The foundation of Società Elettrotecnica Palermitana, whose name was changed into Società Generale Electrica della Sicilia (SGES) and which installed an important electric workroom in the district of Saint Augustine in Alcamo, dates back to the twenties.
-The jobs inside this firm were very longed-for because it was the only firm in Trapani Province which had a Health insurance fund and granted holidays.
+The foundation of Società Elettrotecnica Palermitana, whose name was changed to Società Generale Electrica della Sicilia (SGES), which installed an electric workroom in the district of Saint Augustine in Alcamo, dates back to the 1920s.
+Jobs inside the company were sought after: it was the only firm in Trapani Province which had a health insurance fund and granted holidays.
 The electric workroom existed until 1963, when it was acquired by Enel and demolished.
-During the years in which SGES operated, there was an improvement of the electric services in Alcamo's territory, owing also to the realization of several artificial lakes.
+During the years in which SGES operated, there was an improvement in the electric services in Alcamo's territory, contributed to by the construction of several artificial lakes.

-During Fascism, the citizens asked the government to appoint Alcamo as the capital of the province (1930), but this request was not satisfied.
+During the Italian Fascism period, citizens asked the government to appoint Alcamo as the capital of the province (1930), but this request was denied.